133rd Airlift Wing to Welcome Home More Than 100 Deployed Airmen

-SAINT PAUL, Minn. – More than 100 U.S. Air Force Airmen and four C-130 Hercules aircraft from the Minnesota Air National Guard’s 133rd Airlift Wing will be returning home from a six-month deployment to the U.S. Central Command area of responsibility.
+U.S. Air Force Airmen from the 133rd Airlift Wing are reunited with their family and friends in St. Paul, Minn., March 4, 2020.
+The Airmen are returning from a six-month deployment from the U.S. Central Command Area of Responsibility.

-During the course of their time overseas, the Airmen were responsible for the maintenance of the C-130 Hercules aircraft, along with the transportation of cargo and passengers.
-The C-130 Hercules, H3 model has been with the 133rd Airlift Wing since 1996.
-It has the capable of operating from rough, dirt strips and is the prime transport for airdropping troops and equipment into hostile areas.
-Two of the four deployed aircraft recently achieved a milestone of passing 10,000 flying hours.

-The 133rd Airlift Wing has a proud heritage as part of the Minnesota Air National Guard.
-It was the first federally-recognized aviation squadron in the United States.
-It will be celebrating 100 years of history in July 2021.

 |Date Taken: